-Now let’s talk about what Constant Contact could do better.
+Now let's talk about what CC could do better.
 I could only find 1 (minor) gripe:

 Email Sequencing Could Be A Bit More Intuitive

-The automation works great with Constant Contact, but there’s not a super simple way to build massive funnels for your audience.
+The automation works great, but there's not a super simple way to build massive funnels for your audience.